- Breed: Yorkie Bichon mixes

 On May 26th our mama had to give us to Rainbow of Hope Animal Rescue when she had to move to assisted living.
 She had us since we were puppies and loved us very much and even considered giving up her space at the assisted living facility to keep us.
 But she has been very ill and knew it best to try to get us to people that could take care of us like she wanted, but was unable to, for the rest of our lives.
 Since then, we have been living in a crazy-fun foster home with 8 other dogs and a fenced in yard and we are loving the new adventure!

-We love our people!
-So very much!
-We both love snuggles and cuddles and spending time with our people We like going for walks with you, watching TV with you, reading books with you (you read, we daydream), and listening in on your phone conversations!
+We are two fun and affectionate gals!
+We can entertain ourselves lots by just hanging out on the couch or ripping up some stuffed toys to get after the squeakers inside.
+We both love snuggles and cuddles and spending time with our people.
+We like going for walks with you, watching TV with you, reading books with you (you read, we daydream), and listening in on your phone conversations!
 We love it when you talk to us, play with us, teach us something new, and pet us!
 Oh, and our favorite is when you tell us how much you love us.
 That makes us the happiest of all.

 I (Brandi) am a little more adventurous than my sister Mindy, and she mostly follows my lead.
 She keeps me in sight at all times, how sweet is that!
-She is more the lover and so she seeks out the snuggles and kisses a bit faster with people than I do.
-But I still love the snuggles and kisses!
+She is more the lover and so she seeks out the snuggles and kisses while I’m happy to lay on the floor with my toys.
+But I still love the snuggles and kisses… and belly rubs!

 We are super playful little pooches.
 We love to play with all kinds of toys and fetch balls and sniff around the yard!
+And we do need to keep up our girlish figures with activities!
 Most of the dogs we are living with right now are bigger than us but I’ll be darned if I’m gonna let my foster siblings chase down MY ball first!
 Ha!
 And if they get to it first, I don’t have a problem stealing it back!
 So much fun!
 It only took us a couple of days to adjust to our new foster home, which we are told is pretty amazing, given what a huge change it was, and so out of the blue (as far as we knew).

 When you head for the door, we like to follow because we like to be with you!
 When we can’t go with you, we are ok staying in the house without a problem, in or out of a crate, but we definitely prefer to be with you.
 This includes bedtime!
 We love sleeping in bed with you!
-Mindy used to sleep in a crate because she had injured her knee, and our mom didn’t want her hurting it more by jumping off the bed.
-But she already learned how to use the doggy stairs to get up on the human bed in our foster home, so now she can join us!
-Smart girl!
+Mindy sleeps close but I prefer the foot of the bed.

 Speaking of smart (aka rascally), if we can, we will absolutely dart right out of the door if you leave it open even a crack.
 In fact, Mindy was once hit by a car after doing so, so we will need a fenced in yard and a home where our access to any exit that doesn’t open into the fenced area can be restricted and watched closely.